-Leading Curriculum Change for Sustainability focuses on the interface between Education for Sustainable Development (ESD) and the processes for quality enhancement and assurance in Higher Education.
-The aim is to produce strategic guidance for universities and HE stakeholders, to drive ESD innovation and leadership for sustainability in HE.
-The project tackles this agenda at three levels:
+Leading Curriculum Change for Sustainability focused on the interface between Education for Sustainable Development (ESD) and the processes for quality enhancement and assurance in Higher Education.
+The aim was to produce strategic guidance for universities and HE stakeholders, to drive ESD innovation and leadership for sustainability in HE.
+The project tackled this agenda at three levels:

 - Sectoral – building capacity and involvement for sustainability education with key sector agencies such as the Quality Assurance Agency and Higher Education Academy.